-If you are taking a a particular type of antidepressant - monoamine-oxidase inhibitors (MAOIs) - these can react with certain ingredients in cough medicines.
+If you are taking a a particular type of antidepressant - a monoamine-oxidase inhibitors (MAOI) - this can react with certain ingredients in cough medicines.
 Taking these together can cause a very large sudden increase in blood pressure (hypertensive crisis), or make you very excitable or depressed.
-In particular, people taking MAOIs should avoid dextromethorphan, ephedrine or pseudoephedrine while they are taking an MAOI antidepressant and for two weeks after it is stopped.
+In particular, people taking MAOIs should avoid dextromethorphan, ephedrine, pseudoephedrine or phenylpropanolamine while they are taking an MAOI antidepressant and for two weeks after it is stopped:

 What are the possible side-effects?

 Most people who take cough medicines do not have side-effects.
 Some cough preparations (for example, pholcodine and diphenhydramine) can cause drowsiness.
 If you are drowsy after taking a cough medicine, you should not drive or operate machinery.
 The leaflet that comes with your medicine will state if the medicine can cause drowsiness.

 Pholcodine may cause constipation.

 Note: the above is not the full list of side-effects for these medicines.
 Please see the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.